 Unlike the veteran, the do-it-yourselfer doesn’t really have the experience or skills to sell their home.
 They actually do want to sell their home but believe that they can “figure it out.”
 The same way they “figured out” how to build their shoddy, non-permitted deck dangling from the back of the house.
 They are overconfident and want to save a buck.
 Move on from this type—they will waste your time and want a deeply discounted commission.

 This seller has never sold a home before, or not in the recent past, and they don’t understand the home sale process, legal contracts, or the power of listing with an agent on the MLS.
 They thought that selling their home is as easy as placing a sign in their yard.
 They want to do the right thing for themselves and others, but don’t understand the process.
-These are the people you are looking for.

 How to Start Listing FSBOs Today